West Side Story (2021 film): Representation of Puerto Ricans

 Some Latinos were critical of the remake.
 Arlene Dávila wrote in an op-ed in El Nuevo Día: "It's sad to realize once again the reality that Puerto Ricans and Latinos will be reduced to made-up themes and ideas taken from the playbook of what 'Puerto Rican' and 'Latino' are to the white imagination because what's certain is that nowadays Hollywood is whiter and more exclusionary than ever".
-Mandy Velez criticized the casting: "Once again, the actress playing the character of Maria is not Puerto Rican".
+Mandy Velez criticized the casting: "Once again, the actress playing the character of María is not Puerto Rican".

 Aurora Flores questioned the use of accents in the film and wrote: "In the end, you need more than just an advisory board.
 You need writers, directors, and producers.
 We need our stories told, our way".
 Arlene Dávila echoed this sentiment: "It's high time to say enough with the half-baked remakes, imports, and adaptations, and to start demanding productions and original content that is written and produced by our diverse community".

 Josie Meléndez Hernández praised the film's portrayal of Puerto Ricans: "Many have been nervous about this new iteration of the musical.
 The original gave way to a stereotypical view of Puerto Ricans and our culture, which has affected how we are portrayed in the media since then.
 This time around, with Spielberg at the helm, it is safe to say that many of the harmful pieces of the first adaptation were patched up."
 Hernández also noted that the film had "a better depiction of Puerto Ricans" while suggesting it "is not a musical for Latines".